-Lorain County Community College
+Cuyahoga County Community College

 The following college level courses are offered to any students who meet the college's eligibility requirements.
-The courses are conducted on the Bedford High School campus during the regular school day.
-Students will earn dual credit - both high school and college credit through the College Credit program.
+The courses are conducted on the Bedford High School campus, by Bedford teachers, and during the regular school day.
+Students will earn dual credit - both high school and college credit - through the College Credit program.